The Best Android Games of 2021: PUBG Mobile, Genshin Impact, Among Us, and more!

 Best Android Puzzle Games

 A big hit on Apple devices when originally released, Monument Valley is also available at the Google Play Store!
 Offering a unique style, Monument Valley tasks players with manipulating and navigating the architecture around them in order to progress.
 The first game in the series is just $4, and if you end up liking it, you can grab the sequel for $5!
+The games also go on sale from time to time, so keep your ears to the ground.

 Taking the Match-3 genre to its literal conclusion, Threes! is a very simple puzzler about matching numbers into multiples of three.
 Like any good puzzle title, it’s easy to learn but exceedingly difficult to master.
 You can pick up the free version to give the game a try, and the full, ad-free version is just $1.